fragrussu/MyRelax/README.md

 # Installation (Linux and MacOS)
 Gettins MyRelax is extremely easy.

-1. Open a terminal and clone this repository:
+1. Open a terminal;
+2. Navigate to your destination folder;
+3. Clone MyRelax:
 ```
 git clone https://github.com/fragrussu/MyRelax.git
 ```
-2. This will download MyRelax to the `./MyRelax` folder.
+4. MyRelax is ready for you in `./MyRelax`.
 MyRelax scripts are in:
 ```
 ./MyRelax/myrelax
 ```
-3. You should now be able to use the code.
+5. You should now be able to use the code.
 Try to print the manual of `getMTV.py` to make sure:
 ```
 python ./MyRelax/myrelax/getMTV.py --help
 ```

 # If you use MyRelax
-If you use MyRelax, please cite this paper:
+If in your research you use MyRelax, please make sure to cite this paper:

 # License
 MyRelax is distributed under the BSD-2-Clause License.
 Copyright University College London, 2019.